This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Philosophy’s Animal Testing Policy

-Below is a screenshot I took of what’s currently stated on Philosophy’s official website:
+See below for a screenshot of what’s currently stated on Philosophy’s website:

 Is Philosophy Sold in China?